RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-22-Single-Quotes-or-Double-Quotes.md

 I do see the other view points, both were certainly valid.
 I'm not sure if they warrant awarding a 'best practice' though.
 I'm a bit stubborn, so I will likely continue to use double quotes, to the chagrin of my Sublime-Text-using-peers.

+### Aside

-Also, if ISE squiggles out double quotes without expansion, Tobias should consider squiggling out the wretched code formatting practices like this:
+If ISE squiggles out double quotes without expansion, Tobias should consider squiggling out the wretched code formatting practices like this:

 {% highlight powershell %}